-Facebook Business Manager is a powerful tool for businesses that need mutiple people involved in managing Facebook and Instagram, have mulitple assets to manage, or want deeper insights into audiences and targeting.
+Facebook Business Manager is a powerful tool for businesses that need multiple people involved in managing Facebook and Instagram, have multiple assets to manage, or want deeper insights into audiences and targeting.
 This is a quick guide to help your team get up and running quickly.

 Step 1: Create Your Business Manager

 This is fairly straightforward: Make sure that you are logged into Facebook with the profile that you use to manage your business page(s).
 Then, navigate to https://business.facebook.com and follow the prompts to set up your business manager.
 If you have multiple pages that you manage, choose a name for your Business Manager that makes sense for all of those pages.
 Facebook will limit you to two Business Managers per profile.

 Business Manager can be tough to navigate at first.
 If you feel lost keep these 2 things in mind:

 - The "Business Settings" page is your best friend.
 Depending on what screen you are on, there will be a blue button at the top right to help you get there, or you can use the giant pop up menu accessed by clicking on the three lines and "business manager" at the top left of the page.
 Business settings is on the far right column of that menu.

 - Alternatively, you can find just about anything you are looking for by using the search bar at the top of business manager.
 I use the search feature frequently to navigate to "audiences".

 Once you have found your way to the Business Settings page, you will see a long list of assets in the far left column and you should have selected "people" by default.
 At the top of the next column to the right, there is a blue "Add" button.
 Use this to add everyone on your team that you want involved in your Facebook/Instagram marketing activities.
 You will want to invite your team using the email addresses that they use to login to Facebook.
 They will receive a notification in their Facebook profile to accept their new role in Business Manager.